 For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also immediately inform the pupil's 'home authority' of the exclusion and the reason(s) for it without delay.

 For all other exclusions, the headteacher will notify the governing board and LA once a term.

 5.2 The governing board

-Responsibilities regarding exclusions is delegated to the Local Governing Body (LGB).
+Responsibilities regarding exclusions is delegated to the Governing Board consisting of at least 3 governors.